GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 ### 2b.
 Similarities Between AI Vector Databases and GIS?

+There's a lot of similarities between AI vector databases and GIS.
+The following section barely grazes the surface, as the main point of this article is to share GIS and geospatial resources with other developers.
+If you're interested in learning AI, learning geospatial data analysis could help with understanding the concepts.

 <img src="/images/2024-01-13_Screenshot_VectorAI.png"  alt="graphic: cartoon like globe on the left showing a city, farms, fields, and bodies of water.
 There are arrows pointing from the globe to one of the layers on the right.
 The right side has a set of six squares one on top of the other with space in between.
 The top has dots and is labeled customers.
 Second one is a street map and is labeled streets.
 Third is an outline of land areas.
 It's labeled parcels.
 Fourth layer is a grid with squares different colours.
 It looks like a river is running diagonally across it.
 Fifth layer is similar to the fourth, but has different colours.
 It's labeled land usage.
 The bottom layer shows different land heights, There's a river running though the middle with a city on one side and trees and rocks on the other. "/>

 <img src="/images/2024-01-13_GIS-land-to-layers.jpeg" alt="graphic Title: Vector embeddings.
 Turning words into numbers.
 Shows 3 phrases of words on the left side of the graphic The cat sat on the mat in red text, The dog sat on the frog in blue, and The centipede sat wherever it wanted in pink.
 Each phrase has an arrow pointing to a rectangle labeled LLM.
 There's a single arrow linking the LLM to a grid on the right.
 The grid is labeled vector space.
 There are three points on the grid in colours matching the text.
 Red dot is in upper right.
 Pink is on the left above centre, and the blue is at the bottom almost in line with the red dot."/>